NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 You can see the source of a value displayed on player by using `/tab debug <player>` and checking "source" part of the value you are looking for.

+## Name color
+On versions 1.12.2 and below, name color follows the last color of prefix.
+This also includes magic codes.
+On 1.13+, this is no longer the case.
+Instead, a new field called "team color" was created.
+This is an enum constant, where we need to pick from 22 options - 16 colors, 5 magic codes and reset. **As you can see, it doesn't allow for RGB colors**.
+This also means name can no longer have color and magic codes simultaneously.

+TAB does not have an option for configuring team color to avoid complexity, such as per-version configuration, or having to configure an additional field, while people are used to putting some color code at the end of prefix and expect the name to take it.
+For that reason, TAB detects the last used color code and uses that for team color.
+> [!CAUTION]
+> An exception is when using MiniMessage syntax / using RGB codes on server which has MiniMessage library.
+In this scenario, it is not possible to detect reset (`&r`) as last used "color", because in minecraft components it is not a color, rather, it resets formatting by setting all magic codes to false / color to null.
+If you use `&r` (`<reset>`) and notice it not working, replace it with `&f` (`<white>`) (or add it after the reset to be safe).
+There seems to be no difference between setting color to `WHITE` versus `RESET`.

 ## Placeholder support
 All values fully support [TAB's internal placeholders](https://github.com/NEZNAMY/TAB/wiki/Placeholders#internal-placeholders) and [PlaceholderAPI placeholders](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki/Placeholders) including relational placeholders.
 The number of placeholders is not limited, and they can be used in combination with static text as well.